 Before RDE testing, the vehicle shall be preconditioned in the following way:

-Driven for at least 30 min, parked with doors and bonnet closed and kept in engine-off status within moderate or extended altitude and temperatures in accordance with points 5.2.2 to 5.2.6 between 6 and 64 hours.
+Driven for at least 30 min, and then parked with doors and bonnet closed and kept in engine-off status within moderate or extended altitude and temperatures in accordance with points 5.2.2 to 5.2.6 between 6 and 64 hours.
 Exposure to extreme atmospheric conditions (heavy snowfall, storm, hail) and excessive amounts of dust should be avoided.
 Before the test start, the vehicle and equipment shall be checked for damages and warning signals, suggesting malfunctioning.
+In the case of a malfunction the source of the malfunctioning shall be identified and corrected or the vehicle shall be rejected.

 5.4.
 Dynamic conditions

-The dynamic conditions encompass the effect of road grade, head wind and driving dynamics (accelerations, decelerations) and auxiliary systems upon energy consumption and emissions of the test vehicle.
-The verification of the normality of dynamic conditions shall be done after the test is completed, using the recorded PEMS data.
-This verification shall be conducted in 2 steps:
+The dynamic conditions encompass the effect of road gradient, head wind and driving dynamics (accelerations, decelerations) and auxiliary devices upon energy consumption and emissions of the test vehicle.
+The assessment of the normality of dynamic conditions shall be done after the test is completed, using the recorded PEMS data.
+This assessment shall be conducted in 2 steps:

-5.4.1.
 The excess or insufficiency of driving dynamics during the trip shall be checked using the methods described in Appendix 7a.

-5.4.2.
-If the trip results are valid following the verifications in accordance with point 5.4.1, the methods for verifying the normality of the test conditions as laid down in Appendices 5, 7a and 7b shall be applied.
+Following this assessment, the further assessment of the normality of the test conditions as laid down in Appendices 7b and then 5 shall be made.

 5.5.
 Vehicle condition and operation

 5.5.1.
-Auxiliary systems
+Auxiliary devices

-The air conditioning system or other auxiliary devices shall be operated in a way which corresponds to their typically intended use at real driving on the road.
+The auxiliary devices shall be operated in a way which corresponds to their typically intended use during real driving on the road.
 Any use shall be documented.
 The vehicle windows shall be closed when the air conditioning or heating are used.

 5.5.2.
 Vehicles equipped with periodically regenerating systems

 5.5.2.2.
-All results will be corrected with the Ki factors
+All results shall be corrected with the relevant factors or offsets used to take into account regeneration events.

 5.5.2.3.
 If the emissions do not fulfil the emission limits, then the occurrence of regeneration shall be verified.
-The verification of the regeneration may be based on expert judgement through cross-correlation of several of the following signals, which may include exhaust temperature, PN, CO2, O2 measurements in combination with vehicle speed and acceleration. f the vehicle has a regeneration recognition feature it shall be used to determine the occurrence of regeneration.
+The presence of the regeneration may be based on expert judgement through cross-correlation of several signals, which may include exhaust temperature, PM, PN, CO2, O2 measurements in combination with vehicle speed and acceleration.

+If the manufacturer declares that the vehicle has a regeneration recognition feature it shall provide to any possible tester the procedure needed in order to use this feature.
+In such a case, the procedure may be used to determine the occurrence of regeneration.
 The manufacturer shall also declare the procedure needed in order to complete the regeneration.
 The manufacturer may advise how to recognise whether regeneration has taken place in case such a signal is not available.

-If regeneration occurred during the test, the result without the application of either the Ki -factor or the Ki offset shall be checked against the regional requirements.
+If regeneration occurred during the test, the result without the application of either the regeneration factor or offset, if applicable, shall be checked against the regional requirements.
 If the resulting emissions do not fulfil the requirements, then the test shall be voided and repeated once.
-The completion of the regeneration and stabilisation through aproximately 1 hour of driving shall be ensured prior to the start of the second test.
-The second test is considered valid even if regeneration occurs during it.
+The completion of the regeneration and stabilisation through approximately 1 hour of driving shall be ensured prior to the start of the second valid test.
+The second valid test shall not be voided even if regeneration occurs during it.

 5.5.2.4.
 Even if the vehicle fulfils the requirements of point 3.1.0, the occurrence of regeneration may be verified as in point 5.5.2.3 above.
-If the presence of regeneration can be proved and with the agreement of the Type Approval Authority, the final results will be calculated without the application of either the Ki factor or the Ki offset.
+If the presence of regeneration can be proved and with the agreement of the Type Approval Authority, the final results will be calculated without the application of any regeneration factors or offsets related to the regeneration event.